-- All correct entries must be included in the draw and the winner chosen using the Automated Winner Selector Tool.
+- All entries must be included in the draw and the winner chosen using the Automated Winner Selector Tool (AWST).
+The AWST will automatically remove invalid entries before a winner can be selected.
 You will need to complete an IS request in order for this Tool to be installed on your PC.
 Where this tool is not appropriate, Excel contains a function which should be used for this purpose.
 Winners must not simply be chosen from the list of entries by any individual.
 For Instant Win Competitions, the algorithm used must be reviewed by Channel 4 to ensure that it is fair.

-- The selection of the winning entry should be overseen by one person from Channel 4 under the independent supervision of AIT ((or, if they are not available, a member of Legal & Compliance or Corporate Legal) and both people should be named on the Competition Record Form (see section 30).
+- The selection of the winning entry should be overseen by one person from Channel 4 under the independent supervision of the AIM (or, if they are not available, a member of Legal & Compliance or Corporate Legal).
 In no circumstances should the list of winning entries be passed to a producer or advertiser for them to select the winner.
 You must select the winner in accordance with these guidelines and pass this information onto the advertiser or producer (if relevant).

-- Once a winner has been selected you must check whether they appear to have used software or other automated methods to submit bulk entries (speak to AIT if you have any queries).
-If this is the case, they should be disqualified and an alternative winner may be selected in accordance with these guidelines See use of CAPTCHA in section 8.
+- Once a winner has been selected you must check whether they appear to have used software or other automated methods to submit bulk entries (speak to the AIM if you have any queries).
+If this is the case, they should be disqualified, and an alternative winner may be selected in accordance with these guidelines.
+See use of CAPTCHA at point 8 above.

 Choosing winners (Editorially Judged Competitions)

-- Where the Editorially Judged Competition is being judged, a panel of judges should be appointed and made up of at least the following: (i) the person running the Competition; (ii) an independent judge (see section 16 below); and (iii) a member of AIT (as independent supervisor).
+- Where the Editorially Judged Competition is being judged, a panel of judges should be appointed and made up of at least the following: (i) the person running the Competition; (ii) an independent judge (see point 16 below); and (iii) the AIM as independent supervisor.
 The full names of the panel should be made available on request if not already provided to entrants on the website or mobile portal.
 It is advised you have a minimum of three judges and an odd number where possible to avoid a tie.

-- The independent judge should be someone who has no direct or indirect involvement in the competition's promoters and intermediaries or the running of the promotion, who is demonstrably independent of the awarding of any prizes or the prize-winners and who is competent to judge the subject matter of the Competition.
-They cannot be an employee of the Channel They cannot be an employee of the Channel.
+- The independent judge should be someone who has no direct or indirect involvement with the competition's promoters and intermediaries or the running of the promotion, who is demonstrably independent of the awarding of any prizes or the prize-winners and who is competent to judge the subject matter of the Competition.
+They cannot be an employee of Channel 4.

 - The judges should choose the winner on the basis of the advertised criteria.
-Each member of the panel should have an equal say in choosing the winner.
-The competition manager should sign the Competition Record Form (see section 30) and all members should be listed on it.
+Each member of the panel should have an equal say in choosing the winner and a record should be kept of all the judges and any notes made by the judges should be retained.
 In no circumstances should entries be passed to a producer or advertiser for them to select the winner (although they may form part of the panel).
 You must select the winner in accordance with these guidelines and pass this information onto the advertiser or producer (if relevant).